Lake Usoriyama at Mount Osore

 Japanese macaques are originally animals that live in the south, but they have gradually adapted to Japan's climate and are now able to live in the extremely cold Shimokita Peninsula.
 Of course, conservation policies are involved in the rapid proliferation of Japanese macaques on the Shimokita Peninsula, but it is certain that a major factor is that global warming has made the average temperature higher, making it more livable

-the northernmost monkeys in the world , but their rapid increase has led to serious problems in their interactions with humans.
-One of these is damage to crops.
-While Japanese macaques remain important to the people of Shimokita, they have also become hostile in some ways.
-Perhaps it is time to rethink how we can coexist peacefully with humans, including through conservation policies.
+the world's northernmost monkey population, are now facing significant problems in their relationship with humans due to their large population.
+One of these problems is damage to agricultural crops.
+While the Japanese macaques remain important to the people of Shimokita, they have also become, in a sense, hostile animals.
+It may be time to reconsider how humans and macaques can coexist peacefully, including through conservation policies.

 Wakinosawa Wild Monkey Park: See the northernmost Japanese macaques